Poker Basics, Poker Strategy

 As you get into the later stages of the tournament, you will want to know which hands you can profitably shove from different positions with different stacks.

-The only way to really know this is by studying push-fold charts and memorizing the different ranges to shove in different spots.
+The only way to really know this is to study push-fold charts and memorize the different ranges to shove in different spots.

 One pro tip we can give you is not to try and remember every hand in a push range for a particular stack size and position.

-Instead, remember the worst hands you will want to shove in a given scenario only.
+Instead, remember the worst hands you want to shove in a given scenario.
 By knowing these, you will understand that all better hands are also worth shoving.

-Studying push fold charts for enough time will allow you to visualize them in your head and always have access to them even though you are not actually looking at them while playing.
+Studying push-fold charts for a long time will allow you to visualize them in your head and always have access to them, even when you are not looking at them while playing.

 Sit and Go Strategy Tip #8 – Practice ICM